-Café & community hub Churchill Gardens
+Joy Café & community hub Churchill Gardens

-Opened July 2022; page updated April 2023
+Completed July 2022; updated September 2023

 BCP Council’s Greenspace Development team held a long-standing wish to revitalise Churchill Gardens through the Masterplan for Boscombe.
-Partnering with the Communities team on the Aspire programme meant that a new building could be realised at the centre of the park and the community, providing a modern accessible meeting point.
+Partnering with the Communities team on the EU-funded Aspire programme meant that a new building could be realised at the centre of the park and the community, providing a modern accessible meeting point.

-The modular building was installed & completed in July 2022, when the Joy Café moved in, having for 7 years served the local community firstly as a ‘pop-up’ in the park, and from 2018 in a converted shipping container.
+The modular ASPIRE building was installed & completed in July 2022, when the Joy Café moved in, having for 7 years served the local community firstly as a ‘pop-up’ in the park, and from 2018 in a converted shipping container.
 The café is open 6 days a week, and refreshments include freshly made hand roasted coffee, toasted sandwiches and delicious locally baked cakes including gluten-free and vegan choices.

 The café is adjacent to the children’s play area, and the communal garden set up by Boscombe-based charity Grounded Community.